Louisiana Medicaid Definition

 In Louisiana, Medicaid is administered by the Louisiana Department of Health.
 It is also called Healthy Louisiana and formerly called Bayou Health.

 Medicaid is a wide-ranging, jointly funded state and federal health care program for low-income individuals of all ages.
-However, this page is focused strictly on Medicaid eligibility for elderly Louisiana residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home, or in an assisted living facility.
+However, this page is focused strictly on Medicaid eligibility for elderly Louisiana residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home, in an adult foster care home, or in an assisted living facility.

 Income & Asset Limits for Eligibility